EdNovas/emby_notify_telegram_bot/README.md

 # emby_notify_telegram_bot
 A simple telegram notify bot for Emby server

+Use sqlite3 to store the item datas.
+Every 6 hours, the program will retrieve the last 200 items updated to the notify user library with valid primary images(if there's no valid primary image, it will be ignored).
+Check if the database have the newe items' ids and output the new itesm to the telegram channel.

 ## Run with Systemd

 Set the program to run every 6 hours